 The flu shot is a seasonal vaccine that protects against the 3 or 4 influenza viruses that will be most common during the upcoming flu season.
 In the United States, flu season can begin as early as October and as late as May.
 An annual flu vaccine is the best way to protect yourself and others from the flu by reducing the chances that you will get it and spread it to others.

 How does it work?

-The vaccine causes antibodies to develop in the body about two weeks after vaccination and these antibodies provide protection against the flu.
-This year, the 2016-2017 season, the Centers for Disease Control & Prevention (CDC) recommends use of injectable flu vaccines.
+The vaccine causes antibodies to develop in the body about two weeks after vaccination, and these antibodies provide protection against the flu.
+This year, the 2016-2017 season, the Centers for Disease Control & Prevention (CDC) recommends the use of injectable flu vaccines.
 The nasal spray flu vaccine should not be used during 2016-2017.

 Can I get the flu from the flu shot?